SharePoint/sp-dev-docs/docs/schema/webpart-element-module.md

 **Applies to**: SharePoint 2016 | SharePoint Foundation 2013 | SharePoint Online | SharePoint Server 2013

-Specifies the configuration information for a Web Part that has been serialized to binary data.
+Specifies the configuration information for a web part that has been serialized to binary data.

 ## Definition